gnello/webhook-manager/README.md

-# WebHookManager
+# WebhookManager
-WebHookManager allows you to easily associate an action with a specific repository event using webhooks.
+WebhookManager allows you to easily associate an action with a specific repository event using webhooks.
 ![Bitbucket][1] ![Github][2]

 ## Installation
-It's highly recommended to use composer to install WebHookManagers:
+It's highly recommended to use composer to install WebhookManagers:

 ```
 composer require gnello/web-hook-manager